facebook/react-native-website/website/versioned_docs/version-0.5/dimensions.md

 This should only be called from native code.

-@param {object} dims Simple string-keyed object of dimensions to set
+@param {object} dims string-keyed object of dimensions to set

 ---